inclusive-design/covid-data-monitor/tests/manual/mobileViewTestPlan.md

 # Mobile View - Manual Test Plan

-Mobile view is applied when the browser width is below 1024px, the iPad size.
+The mobile view is applied when the browser width is below 1024px, the iPad size.
 This test plan is based on [Mobile View - Manual Test Plan](desktopViewTestPlan.md).
 It doesn't contain common functionalities that have been described in the desktop view test plan including search auto-complete, search methods, reset search and reset filters.